idno/known/HARASSMENT-POLICY.md

 Idno is dedicated to providing a harassment-free community for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
-We do not tolerate harassment of conference participants in any form.
+We do not tolerate harassment of community participants in any form.
 Sexual language and imagery is not appropriate for any aspect of the community, including chat and mailing lists.
 Community participants violating these rules may be sanctioned or expelled from the community at the discretion of the core